-During the prior quarter ended March 31, 2012, a favorable judgment was rendered in the Company's loss of use claim related to the dredge New York allision in the approach channel to Port Newark, New Jersey.
+During the quarter ended March 31, 2012, a favorable judgment was rendered in the Company's loss of use claim related to the dredge New York allision in the approach channel to Port Newark, New Jersey.
 In January 2008, the Company filed suit against the M/V Orange Sun and her owners for damages incurred by the Company in connection with the allision.
 Following a bench trial in the United States District Court in the Southern District of New York, the Court issued an opinion and order in the Company's favor, entitling Great Lakes to \$11,736 in damages plus pre-judgment interest.
 Judgment was rendered in the aggregate amount of \$13,272.
-Defendants timely appealed the judgment to the United States Court of Appeals for the Second Circuit, and briefing on the appeal is expected to be completed before the end of the year.
+Defendants timely appealed the judgment to the United States Court of Appeals for the Second Circuit.
+Briefing on the appeal is now complete, and oral argument is expected to take place in the first half of 2013.
 The Company cannot be assured when the appeal will be heard or predict the outcome of the appellate process.